Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-The real world is different.
+The real world can be very different.
 People talk behind other’s backs all the time and the gossiped-about person is never the wiser.
-In the real world, there are no cameras to reveal your duplicity and that’s how it should be.
-In an ideal situation, the aggrieved person would vent privately, feel better, and carry on with their friendship, but that’s not always how it happens.
-(Get ready to cringe.)
+In the real world, there are no cameras to reveal your duplicity and many times the hard feelings are left to fester, instead of the aggrieved person venting privately (or publicly), feeling better, and carrying on with their friendship (or not).

-Sometimes even the most seasoned gossip can betray themselves by getting caught mid tea-spill — whether it's because the person in question simply overhears the gossiper or it's something more stomach-crawls-up-into-your-throat-mortifying like responding to the wrong email thread or text chain and sending all the smack talking directly to the person.
+Sometimes even the most seasoned gossip can betray themselves by getting caught mid tea-spill — whether it's because the person you gossiped to decided to call you out in front of the person being spoken about — like Lisa did — or it's something more stomach-crawls-up-into-your-throat-mortifying like responding to the wrong email thread or text chain and sending all the smack talking directly to the person.
 (Full disclosure: I have done this.)

 Why We Gossip